sitphp/commands/doc/9_creating_application.md

 Creating your own command application is rather easy.
 It will allow you to register your commands and command tools and to customize everything you want.

 You should first create a php bash file (in the root of your application for example).
-Name it "my_app" for example.
-This file should instantiate and run new command manager instance.
+Name it "my_app" without any extension for example.
+This file should instantiate new `SitPHP\Commands\CommandManager` instance and run it with a request.
 To get started, you can just copy/paste the following code.

 ```php
 #!/usr/bin/env php